LÖSEN • Blog

 But tension patterns often reveal how the body has been adapting long before pain became loud enough to interrupt your life.

-Your Body’s Not Stuck.
-It’s Trying to Adapt.
+Your Body Isn't Stuck.
+It's Trying to Compensate.

 When people feel tight, restricted, inflamed, or limited, they often start believing their body is aging, breaking down, or becoming unreliable.